invisibleroads/socketIO-client/README.rst

 -------
 - `Guillermo Rauch`_ wrote the `socket.io specification`_.
 - `Hiroki Ohtani`_ wrote websocket-client_.
-- rod_ wrote a `prototype for a python client to a socket.io server`_ on StackOverflow.
+- rod_ wrote a `prototype for a Python client to a socket.io server`_ on StackOverflow.
-- `Alexandre Bourget`_ wrote gevent-socketio_, which is a socket.io server written in python.
+- `Alexandre Bourget`_ wrote gevent-socketio_, which is a socket.io server written in Python.
 - `Paul Kienzle`_, `Zac Lee`_, `Josh VanderLinden`_, `Ian Fitzpatrick`_, `Lucas Klein`_ submitted code to expand support of the socket.io protocol.